-Hanover decided to move the production of printed circuit boards (PCB) from Malaysia back to the UK.
+Hanover decided to move the production of printed circuit boards (PCB) from Malaysia back to the UK to save costs and allow their production cycle to be more flexible for ongoing product development.
 It invested in high-speed surface mount PCB production equipment, but the PCB assemblies still needed to be customised and tested.
-Hanover wanted a solution that would require no manual intervention and that could test 450 PCBs a day.
+Hanover wanted a solution that would require minimal manual intervention and that could test 450 PCBs a day.
 It also wanted the system to pay for itself in less than two years.

-Absolute Robotics was recommended to Hanover by HMK, the UK distributor for the Techman TM5 Cobot.
-Some of the team were initially sceptical about using a robot but, after seeing a demonstration set up by Absolute Robotics they knew it would work, the team presented their ROI to the board of directors and it was approved.
+Absolute Robotics was recommended to Hanover by HMK, the UK distributor for the Techman TM5 cobot.
+Some of the Hanover management team were initially sceptical about using a robot, so Absolute Robotics set up a demonstration to show the flexibility of the system.
+After seeing this demonstration where the cobot was used to visually locate and pick and place PCBs, Hanover were convinced it would work.
+The team presented their ROI to the board of directors and it was approved.

-Absolute Robotics specified, delivered and installed a TM5 robot system, including gripper tooling and a parts conveyer.
+Absolute Robotics specified, delivered and installed a TM5 robot system, including gripper tooling, parts conveyer and PCB punch.
 It collaborated with automation firm HMK and the customer on tooling design.
 From the initial consultation through to completion the project took about six months.

 Sean Winter, operations manager for Hanover, was impressed with the dedication and commitment of Absolute Robotics’ staff.